 Now, using a scale where 1 is the lowest possible rating and 5 the highest, let’s plot some books on this scale to see what it might look like, based on my fallible judgement.

 The Brothers Karamazov – Fyodor Dostoevsky (contender for best novel ever)

-When the Lion Feeds – Wilbur Smith (which I translated a few years ago)
+The Sound of Thunder – Wilbur Smith (which I translated a few years ago)